-If, at the close of business on April 18, 2019, your shares were not held in your name, but rather in an account at a brokerage firm, bank, dealer or other similar organization, then you are the beneficial owner of shares held in "street name" and these proxy materials are being forwarded to you by that organization.
-The organization holding your account is considered to be the stockholder of record for purposes of voting at the 2019 Annual Meeting.
+If, at the close of business on April 15, 2020, your shares were not held in your name, but rather in an account at a brokerage firm, bank, dealer or other similar organization, then you are the beneficial owner of shares held in "street name" and these proxy materials are being forwarded to you by that organization.
+The organization holding your account is considered to be the stockholder of record for purposes of voting at the 2020 Annual Meeting.
 As a beneficial owner, you have the right to direct your broker or other agent how to vote the shares in your account.
-You are also invited to attend the 2019 Annual Meeting.
-However, because you are not the stockholder of record, you may not vote your shares in person at the 2019 Annual Meeting unless you request and obtain a valid proxy from your broker or other agent.
+However, because you are not the stockholder of record, you may not attend the 2020 Annual Meeting online nor vote your shares online at the 2020 Annual Meeting unless request and obtain a valid proxy from your broker or other agent reflecting the number of shares of Ardelyx common stock you held as of the record date, your name and email address.
+You then must submit a request for registration to American Stock Transfer & Trust Company, LLC: (1) by email to proxy@astfinancial.com; (2) by facsimile to 718-765-8730 or (3) by mail to American Stock Transfer & Trust Company, LLC, Attn: Proxy Tabulation Department, 6201 15th Avenue, Brooklyn, NY 11219.
+Requests for registration must be labeled as "Legal Proxy" and be received by American Stock Transfer & Trust Company, LLC no later than 5:00 p.m.
+Eastern Time on June 2, 2020.